hack3rs.ca network-security

 2. Core Zeek Logs and How To Read Them

-Zeek logs are structured and consistent, which makes them friendly for SIEM ingestion and ad hoc analysis.
-Learn how to read timestamps, unique IDs, origin/response hosts, durations, byte counts, and protocol-specific fields before building advanced queries.
+Zeek logs are tab-separated with consistent field names, which makes them easy to ingest into a SIEM and practical for ad hoc command-line analysis.
+Before you write queries, learn to read the raw fields: timestamps, unique connection IDs, origin/response hosts, durations, byte counts, and the protocol-specific fields like dns.qry.name or ssl.server_name.

 3. Zeek Deployment and Sensor Placement